Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Carlota Perez is the patron saint of venture capitalists.
 Her seminal work, [*Technological Revolutions and Financial Capital*](https://www.amazon.com/Technological-Revolutions-Financial-Capital-Dynamics/dp/1843763311) has been been cited by [Marc Andreessen](http://fortune.com/2014/02/13/marc-andreessen-tech-is-recovering-from-a-depression/) and [Fred Wilson](https://avc.com/2015/02/the-carlota-perez-framework/) as pivotal to their understanding of the tech industry.

 I won’t do her book justice here, but I’ll attempt to summarize the key ideas that are relevant to both the dotcom crash and the ICO bubble.
-I’ll be quoting heavily from Carlota herself—this part is going to get a little academic, but Carlota's work is totally fascinating.
+I’ll be quoting heavily from Carlota herself—this part is going to get a little academic, but Carlota's work is fascinating.

 ## Innovation moves in cycles
 Carlota Perez subscribes to the long wave economic cycle theory, known as [Kondratiev Waves](https://en.wikipedia.org/wiki/Kondratiev_wave), in which technological innovation occurs in 45-60 year waves.